codatio/codat-docs/docs/enterprise/tech-implementation/consent/overview.md

 **How does the user login?**

-Each accounting package has a slightly different login & consent experience.
+Each accounting software has a slightly different login & consent experience.
 In general, cloud-based packages require a username and password login once they user has been redirected.

 **What happens when a customer connects?**